chrismits/ANN/README.md

 ![Feedforward ANN](1hiddenlayer.jpg)

 What’s so special about this, and any other feed-forward neural network, is that they follow the [Universal Approximation Theory](http://mcneela.github.io/machine_learning/2017/03/21/Universal-Approximation-Theorem.html).
-In its simplest form this theory states that a Feedforward neural network with at least one hidden layer is able to represent any computable function possible, if structured and trained correctly and with the appropriate transfer functions.
-This is fascinating to think about, even for the simplest of Feedforward ANN's.
+In its simplest form this theory states that a Feedforward neural network, with at least one hidden layer, is able to represent any computable function possible if structured and trained correctly and with the appropriate transfer functions.
+This is fascinating to think about, even for the simplest of Feedforward ANN.

 Here is a visual representation of a multilayered ANN, with multiple hidden layers: